Why a Google Business Profile is critical to success

 #2.
 Improving Business Visibility

-A well-maintained GBP ensures that critical information is at your customers’ fingertips, helping them decide whether to visit your location, contact you, or explore your offerings further.
+A well-maintained GBP ensures critical information is at your customers’ fingertips, helping them to explore your offerings further by visiting your location, contacting you or browsing your website.

 - Location and directions displayed on Google Maps.